 Nexletol can cause certain side effects, some of which are more common than others.
 These side effects may be temporary, lasting a few days or weeks.
-But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.
+But if they last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 These are just a few of the more common side effects reported by people who took Nexletol in clinical trials:

 Mild side effects can occur with Nexletol use.
-This list doesn’t include all possible mild side effects reported with the drug.
-For more information, you can refer to the Nexletol patient information.
+This list does not include all possible mild side effects reported with the drug.
+For more information, you can refer to the Nexletol prescribing information.

 Mild side effects of Nexletol can include:

 These side effects may be temporary, lasting a few days or weeks.
-But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.
+But if they last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks side effects of the medication.
 If you develop a side effect while taking Nexletol and want to tell the FDA about it, visit MedWatch.